I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iqueuecallbackiocanceledonqueue-oniocanceledonqueue.md

 <p>None.</p>

 ## -remarks
-<p>A driver registers an I/O queue's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556857">IQueueCallbackIoCanceledOnQueue</a> interface and <b>OnIoCanceledOnQueue</b> callback function when the driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557020">IWDFDevice::CreateIoQueue</a>.
-For more information about how to register the interface, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff556857">IQueueCallbackIoCanceledOnQueue</a>.</p>

-<p>If a driver registers an <b>OnIoCanceledOnQueue</b> callback function for an I/O queue, the framework calls the callback function if a request handler receives an I/O request from an I/O queue, the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff559081">IWDFIoRequest::ForwardToIoQueue</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff559028">IWDFIoRequest2::Requeue</a> to requeue the request to the I/O queue for which the <b>OnIoCanceledOnQueue</b> callback function is registered, and the associated I/O operation is subsequently canceled.</p>

-<p>After the framework calls the <b>OnIoCanceledOnQueue</b> callback function, the driver owns the request object and, therefore, must <a href="https://msdn.microsoft.com/library/windows/hardware/hh406716">cancel</a> the request.</p>

-<p>The framework does not call the driver's <b>OnIoCanceledOnQueue</b> callback function for I/O requests that the framework has never delivered to the driver.</p>

-<p>The framework calls an <b>OnIoCanceledOnQueue</b> callback function as soon as it determines that an I/O request has been canceled, regardless of the <a href="wdf.configuring_dispatch_mode_for_an_i_o_queue">dispatching method</a> that the driver has set for the I/O queue.
-Therefore, the framework can call an <b>OnIoCanceledOnQueue</b> callback function for a request in a queue that uses sequential dispatching, even if the driver currently owns another request from the queue.</p>

-<p>For more information about the <b>OnIoCanceledOnQueue</b> callback function, see <a href="wdf.canceling_i_o_requests">Canceling I/O Requests</a>.</p>

-<p>A driver registers an I/O queue's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556857">IQueueCallbackIoCanceledOnQueue</a> interface and <b>OnIoCanceledOnQueue</b> callback function when the driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557020">IWDFDevice::CreateIoQueue</a>.
-For more information about how to register the interface, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff556857">IQueueCallbackIoCanceledOnQueue</a>.</p>
+<p>A driver registers an I/O queue's <a href="..\wudfddi\nn-wudfddi-iqueuecallbackiocanceledonqueue.md">IQueueCallbackIoCanceledOnQueue</a> interface and <b>OnIoCanceledOnQueue</b> callback function when the driver calls the <a href="wdf.iwdfdevice_createioqueue">IWDFDevice::CreateIoQueue</a>.
+For more information about how to register the interface, see <a href="..\wudfddi\nn-wudfddi-iqueuecallbackiocanceledonqueue.md">IQueueCallbackIoCanceledOnQueue</a>.</p>

-<p>If a driver registers an <b>OnIoCanceledOnQueue</b> callback function for an I/O queue, the framework calls the callback function if a request handler receives an I/O request from an I/O queue, the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff559081">IWDFIoRequest::ForwardToIoQueue</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff559028">IWDFIoRequest2::Requeue</a> to requeue the request to the I/O queue for which the <b>OnIoCanceledOnQueue</b> callback function is registered, and the associated I/O operation is subsequently canceled.</p>
+<p>If a driver registers an <b>OnIoCanceledOnQueue</b> callback function for an I/O queue, the framework calls the callback function if a request handler receives an I/O request from an I/O queue, the driver calls <a href="wdf.iwdfiorequest_forwardtoioqueue">IWDFIoRequest::ForwardToIoQueue</a> or <a href="wdf.iwdfiorequest2_requeue">IWDFIoRequest2::Requeue</a> to requeue the request to the I/O queue for which the <b>OnIoCanceledOnQueue</b> callback function is registered, and the associated I/O operation is subsequently canceled.</p>

 <p>After the framework calls the <b>OnIoCanceledOnQueue</b> callback function, the driver owns the request object and, therefore, must <a href="https://msdn.microsoft.com/library/windows/hardware/hh406716">cancel</a> the request.</p>